 The market's down years have an impact, but the degree to which they impact you often gets determined by whether you decide to stay invested or get out.
 An investor with a long-term view may have great returns over time, while one with a short-term view who gets in and then gets out after a bad year may have a loss.

-For example, in 2008, the S&P 500 lost 37 percent of its value.
-If you invested $1,000 at the beginning of the year in an index fund, you would have 37 percent less money invested at the end of the year or a loss of $370, but you only experience a real loss if you sell the investment at that time.
+For example, in 2008, the S&P 500 lost about 37% of its value.
+If you had invested $1,000 at the beginning of the year in an index fund, you would have had almost 37% less money invested at the end of the year, or a loss of $370, but you only would have experienced a real loss if you had sold the investment at that time.

 However, the magnitude of that down year could cause your investment to take many years to recoup its value.
 After 2008, your starting value the following year would have been $630.
-In the next year, 2009, the market increased by 26.5 percent.
-This would have brought your value up to $797, which still comes out to less than your $1,000 starting point.
+In the next year, 2009, the market increased by 26%.
+This would have brought your value up to $794, which still comes out to less than your $1,000 starting point.

-In 2010, if you stayed invested, you would have seen another increase of 15.1 percent.
-Your money would have grown to $917, still short of a full recovery.
+If you stayed invested through 2010, you would have seen another increase of 15%.
+Your money would have grown to about $913, though still short of a full recovery.
 In 2011, another positive year occurred and you would've seen another boost, but only by 2%.
 It would not have been until 2012's increase of another 16% that you would have been over the $1,000 original investment.
 By then, you'd have about $1,080.

-If you stayed invested in the market, the 2008 down year was not devastating to you.
-If you sold, however, and moved your money into safe investments, it would not have been able to recover its value over that same time period.
+If you stayed invested in the market, the 2008 down year would not have been devastating to you.
+If you sold, however, and moved your money into safer investments, it would not have been able to recover its value over that same time period.